-1. DISCIPLINARY PROCESS
+1. Disciplinary Process

-Where the circumstances warrant, PETRONAS may suspend an employee on full or half pay pending the investigation and/or inquiry into alleged acts of misconduct committed by the employee.

-If the investigations reveal concrete and cogent evidence in support of the alleged misconduct, PETRONAS may institute disciplinary action against the said employee.
+- 1.1 Where the circumstances warrant, PETRONAS may suspend an employee on full pay pending the investigation and/or inquiry into alleged acts of misconduct committed by the employee - 1.2 If the investigations reveal concrete and cogent evidence in support of the alleged misconduct, PETRONAS may institute disciplinary action against the said employee

-2. DISCIPLINARY PUNISHMENTS
+2. Disciplinary Punishments